 Bear these tips in mind, and you should stay out of harm's way -- or, at the very least, keep damage to a minimum.
 Happy social networking!

-For more information about handling coworkers on Facebook and other related topics, follow the links on the next page.
+For more information about handling coworkers on Facebook and other related topics, follow the links below.